TokieSan/TokieSan.github.io/README.md

 ## Extra
 Since reusability wasn't a goal, it will be hard to fast-clone the thing.
 However, feel free to use any shit available here for your own sake, it's under GPL-3.

-I usually do everything on transfer branch, even the website is hosted through that branch.
-Why?
-I don't know.